Node-DC/Node-DC-EIS/README.md

 Following changes are required to take from v0.9 to v1.0
   - Feedback from community
   - Change from Mongoose to MongoDB driver
+  - Increase unique lastnames from 777 to at least 5000 or more

 Following changes are optional but good to have:
   - Options for alternate DB choices
   - Changing client from Python to Node.js